Conducting research with the ICTD

 Few of us are very good at producing research proposals.
 ICTD invests quite heavily in proposal preparation.
 We will provide support from experienced staff; applicants can expect to invest significant time, and go through two or three re-drafts.
 Do not be discouraged by a request for revisions.
 That is a sign that we are interested.

-A good first step is to send us an outline proposal, focusing on the 4 questions listed above, and telling us why you are the right person(s) to do this research.
+A good first step is to send us an outline proposal, focusing on the 4 questions listed above, and telling us why you are the right person(s) to do this research (please include your institutional affiliation).
 This initial proposal should normally not be more than 2 pages.
-Email your proposal to email@example.com with the subject line “Research proposal from [your name]”.
+Email your proposal to firstname.lastname@example.org with the subject line “Research proposal from [your name]”.
+Please also include your name in the name of the attached file.

 We will respond and, if we think it is worthwhile to develop the proposal, we will suggest how that can be done.
 In some cases, we might offer phone/Skype conversations.
 We are here to encourage and facilitate research – and especially to help people who have professional experience of taxation to engage in research.
 In other cases, where some preliminary investigations are needed before a good proposal can be developed, we might offer small research preparation grants.